Jose de Venecia Jr.: Post-speakership

 Shortly after midnight, February 5, 2008, 174 members of the House voted in favor of the motion to declare the position of House Speaker as vacant, removing de Venecia from his position.
 35 members voted against the motion while 16 members abstained.
-Nograles was elected as the new House Speaker.
+Prospero Nograles was elected as the new House Speaker.

 On March 10, 2008, De Venecia resigned his post as president of Lakas–CMD.
-Since then, he has remained active.
 In 2010, he travelled to the United States to speak to Filipino people who were living and working there.
 He mentioned that overseas workers sent over home every year and said about this: "This is your contribution.
 You must be aware of it, you should be proud of it.
 This is why we call you the heroes and heroines of the Filipino people."

 In April 2017, De Venecia was appointed by President Rodrigo Duterte as Special Envoy for Inter-Cultural Dialogue.
 The Department of Foreign Affairs said that as special envoy, De Venecia would serve to advise the administration on policies regarding cultural diversity and citizen participation under the UNESCO declaration.

 De Venecia joined the second incarnation of Lakas–CMD in 2020.

 Performance rating

-On January 7, 2008, the Social Weather Stations (November 30 to December 3, 2007) survey stated that Speaker Jose de Venecia's performance rating has 37% satisfied and 37% dissatisfied, or net +1, having been in single digit since December 2004.
+On January 7, 2008, the Social Weather Stations (November 30 to December 3, 2007) survey stated that Speaker Jose de Venecia's performance rating was 37% satisfied and 37% dissatisfied, or net +1, having been in single digits since December 2004.

 Personal life

 De Venecia married Victoria Perez, the daughter of Eugenio Pérez, who served as Speaker of the House of Representatives from 1946 to 1953.
-Together, they had 4 children: Alexandra (Sandra), Leslie, Vivian, and Jose III (Joey).
+Together, they had four children: Alexandra (Sandra), Leslie, Vivian, and Jose III (Joey).
 Their marriage, ended in a divorce, and Perez now lives in Albany, New York.

-De Venecia then married Georgina Vera-Perez, daughter of Filipino film producer.
-They have two children: Christopher and Kristina Casimira (KC).
-Georgina, also known as Manay Gina, was previously married to construction manager Felipe Cruz with whom she had 2 children.
+De Venecia then married Georgina Vera-Perez, daughter of a film producer.
+They had two children: Christopher and Kristina Casimira (KC).
+Georgina, also known as Manay Gina, was previously married to construction manager Felipe Cruz with whom she had two children.
 The former host of a television drama series, she is currently a social worker and a radio host.

-House fire

 On December 17, 2004, a fire originating from Christmas tree lights gutted de Venecia's house in Dasmariñas Village, Makati.
 His 16-year-old daughter KC died of suffocation after being trapped inside the house.
 KC's remains were cremated and her ashes were buried at the Santuario de San Antonio chapel in Makati.

+Death

+On February 10, 2026, De Venecia died at the age of 89.
+His funeral was first held at the Heritage Memorial Park in Taguig from February 11 to 13, and then at the Annunciation of the Lord Parish in Bonuan Gueset, Dagupan, from February 14 to 15.
+A necrological service for him was held at the Batasang Pambansa on February 16.
+His remains were returned to the Heritage Memorial Park for a funeral until February 17, followed by his interment at the Libingan ng mga Bayani on February 18.